qubekit/QUBEKit/README.md

 The first execution uses a config file for DDEC6 and runs from the beginning up to the charges stage.
 The second execution uses a config file for DDEC3 and runs from the density stage to the charges stage.

+### QUBEKit Commands: Progress

+Throughout an analysis, key information will be added to the log file.
+This information can be quickly parsed by QUBEKit's `-progress` command

+To display the progress of all analyses in your current directory and below, use the command:

+    QUBEKit -progress

+QUBEKit will find the log files in all QUBEKit directories and display a colour-coded table of the progress.

+* Tick marks indicate a stage has completed successfully
+* Tildes indicate a stage has not finished nor has is errored
+* An S indicates a stage has been skipped
+* An E indicates that a stage has started and failed for some reason.
+Viewing the log file will give more information as to *why* it failed.

 ### QUBEKit Commands: Other Commands and Information

-To display the progress of all analyses in your current directory:

-    QUBEKit -progress

-This will scan where you are for all directories starting with 'QUBEKit'.
-QUBEKit will then find the log files in those directories and display a table of the progress indicated in those log files.

 You cannot run multiple kinds of analysis at once.
 For example: